Polygon segmentations

 Limitations and future works

-rather than the
+individual nodes rather than the

-overall shape of the graph
+overall shape of the graph.

 - Comparison with CNNs: CNNs excel at capturing local patterns and combining them into more abstract representations, which can be advantageous for tasks involving polygons.